tejeshn48/3000/charan1.md

 # Jenkins

 Agile teams produce workable and robust code in each iteration.
 All that code if built and evaluated returns a lot of conflicts bugs and errors.
-Developers needs to solve those conflict and issues before moving to the next iteration. the more programmers are sharing the code, the more problematic this is for these reasons, agile teams often, therefore, choose to use continuous integration.
+Developers needs to solve those conflict and issues before moving to the next iteration.
+The more programmers are sharing the code, the more problematic this is for these reasons, agile teams often, therefore, choose to use continuous integration.
 Some terminologies before we begin.
-Source code All the code that developers write to create the software is called source code.
+Source code all the code that developers write to create the software is called source code.

 ### The Build Process

 It is a process by which source code is converted into a stand-alone form that can be run on a computer.
 For example, a source code written to develop windows software when built will create an **A.jar. or ear or .msi file**.
-Another example is if a java source code is built it may create **A.jar. or ear file**.This is deployable manually.
+Another example is if a java source code is built it may create **A.jar. or ear file**.
+This is deployable manually.
 But some build tools make the developer's life easy when it comes to building artifact or even deploying it.
 These are called build automation tools.

 ### There are some build tools: